dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Enable .NET MAUI support

-To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET Android, .NET iOS, .NET Mac Catalyst, or WinUI app, you must enable .NET MAUI support in your native app's project file.
-This can be achieved by setting the `$(UseMaui)` and `$(MauiEnablePlatformUsings)` build properties to `true` in the first `<PropertyGroup>` node in the project file:
+To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET Android, .NET iOS, .NET Mac Catalyst, or WinUI app, you should add your native app project to the same solution as the .NET MAUI class library project you created previously.
+Then you should enable .NET MAUI support in your native app's project file by setting the `$(UseMaui)` and `$(MauiEnablePlatformUsings)` build properties to `true` in the first `<PropertyGroup>` node in the project file:

 ```xml
 <PropertyGroup>